Mike451/riscvlib/README.md

 ```

 # Project Intent
-The project has reached the MVP state.
+The project has reached the MVP(Minimum Viable Product) state.
 It does what I want it to do, and I am
 reasonably sure that no major bugs exist.
 I built this to use in my own projects
 after I found Python Risc-v tools somewhat lacking.
 I will fix bugs as they crop
 up.
 I will add features as I need them, or as they are requested.

 This is not an industrial strength library and is targeted at
-hobbyists or light commercial use.
+hobbyists/educational use.
 I've made readability, ease of use and
 simplicity priorities.

 No warranties either stated or implied are associated with this project.